El Nino 2023: Economists fear crop failures and price shocks - Breaking Latest News

 As always, weather forecasts are uncertain.
 “It’s still possible for an El Niño to evaporate,” NOAA researcher Emily Becker said.
 But the likelihood of that happening is minimal.
 The US Climate Prediction Center set up the warning system The Child-Watch a.
 The development is now constantly on the radar.

 “If El Niño hits again this year, a significant jump in global temperatures can be expected,” explains Hans Joachim Schellnhuber, Director Emeritus of PIK.
 “A new record in the global average temperature can then be expected for 2024.
-For a short time, it could even be 1.5 °C above the pre-industrial mean,” adds Josef Ludescher from PIK.
+For a short time, it could even be 1.5 degrees Celsius above the pre-industrial average,” adds Josef Ludescher from PIK.

 The El Niño phenomenon, which is natural in itself, could be amplified by global warming.
 “Most models show that climate change will make strong El Niños more frequent and the effects will become stronger because warmer air can hold more water,” says Ludescher.